Readium LCP Specifications

 - License Status Document 1.0 defines a document representing the status of a license along with interactions that might affect its status.

-The following specifications are currently drafts:
+The following technical notes are currently in draft:

 - LCP for PDF defines how PDF documents are protected by LCP.